oleeskild/obsidian-digital-garden/README.md

 ## Modifying the template/site

 The code for the website is available in the repo you created in step 3, and this is yours to modify however you want.
-If you know some css I encourage you to change the default styling to make the site your own.
-Please modify the custom-style.scss when doing so to avoid future conflict when updating the template.
-Vercel should automatically update your site when you make changes to the code.
+Any css/scss files placed under src/site/styles/user will automatically be linked into the head right after all other styling.
+Meaning that the styling added here will take presedence over everything else.

 ## Updating the template